Are you hoarding more stuff than you need? Here’s where to donate preloved items and household goods.

 P.S If you’d prefer to give a monetary donation to the charity of your choice, check out 100 People Doing Good.

-Give household goods to help migrant workers living in shelters
+HOME: Donate to migrant workers in shelters

 Where: The Humanitarian Organisation of Migrant Economics (HOME) is an anti-trafficking body that aims to celebrate and protect a migrant worker’s dignity and rights.
 With about 1.2 million migrant workers in Singapore, HOME has helped countless migrants, some of whom are survivors of human trafficking or forced labour.
 HOME also provides shelter, health screenings and a variety of vocational courses through HOME Academy.